If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Now, you can build complex and stunning content designs without being a developer.

-There is a block for every content type you can think of to make it look amazing.
+There is a block for every content type you can think of, so you can make it look amazing.

 You can have blocks for paragraphs, heading tags, images, videos, bullet lists, pricing tables, comparison tables, countdown timers, etc.

-And each block has its own settings panel where you can make individual feature adjustments.
-You can change things like color, background image, size, etc.
+Each block has its own settings panel where you can make individual adjustments, such as changing the color, background image, margins, padding, border, and size.

-The best part of WordPress editor is that developers can create third-party blocks you can access via plugins.
+The best part of the WordPress editor is that developers can create third-party blocks that you can access via plugins.

 How to Add a New Block